Will Socially Responsible Investing Become the New Normal?

 Who is driving the popularity of SRI?

 SRI has gained in popularity, particularly among millennials, for several reasons.
 As baby boomers transfer their wealth to younger investors, a new value system will become the driving force for SRI.
-Where once a portfolio was a reflection of our financial goals, a new set of standards aligning the Environmental, Social and Governance (ESG) Factors is a reflection of our personal values.
+Where once a portfolio was a reflection of our financial goals, a new set of socially responsible standards aligning the Environmental, Social and Governance (ESG) Factors is a reflection of our personal values.

 Additionally, it’s hard to ignore the effects of drought on our reservoir levels.
 We see how these conditions routinely affect our water reservoir levels in Texas.
 On a much larger scale, we can look to Cape Town, South Africa as a case study in “Zero Day” effects where government officials have been forced to shut down taps and enforce severe water restrictions (Sorensen, 2017).

-Companies that operate with an eye to ESG seem to outperform others.
+Companies that operate with an eye to socially responsible ESG seem to outperform others.
 According to a recent sustainable investing guide published by Deutsche Bank Group, studies show that companies who adopt ESG factors have a lower cost of capital and 89% show market-based outperformance.